DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).

-## Your personal statement
+## Writing your teacher training personal statement

-Your personal statement explains why you want to be a teacher.
+Your teacher training personal statement explains why you want to be a teacher.
 It’s your chance to show your motivation, commitment and teaching potential.
 It’s a crucial part of your application - so it’s worth taking your time on it.

 Personal statements are split into 2 sections.
 In total they are usually around 1,000 words.

+It’s your opportunity to show your enthusiasm for teaching a particular subject.
+It’s also the place to say why you feel passionate about teaching either primary or secondary.

 ### Section 1: Why do you want to teach?